 Noe Garcia III

-Candidate for At-large Board of Director Member
+At-large Board of Director Member

 The son of a Mexican immigrant and second-generation San Antonian, Noe was drawn to politics and international affairs at a young age.
 Before he was Managing Director at the Signal Group, Garcia served as a Senior Policy Advisor to Majority Leader Bill Frist (R-TN) and as a political advisor to President George W. Bush, as well as a key advisor to two Secretaries of Treasury working closely with Senior-level White House officials to implement big policy initiatives on both domestic and international policy in the Middle East and Latin America.
 Beyond his advocacy work for and with regards to the US government, Noe helps clients and colleagues manage multi-national economic matters – from long-winded USMCA and trade-related advocacy, H-1B and high-skilled immigration, international banking, globalization effects on manufacturing – for major Fortune 200 companies, border communities, and foreign conglomerates.